Dr. Joseph Ben Prestel

-Reviews: American Historical Review; German History; la vie des idées (English version: books & ideas); Urban History; Storica.
+Reviews: American Historical Review; Journal of Modern History; German History; la vie des idées (English version: books & ideas); Journal of Urban History; Urban History; H-Net; Storica.
 Rivista Quadrimestrale; Emotions: History, Culture, Society; Journal of Ottoman Studies; Cromohs.
 Cyber Review of Modern Historiography; al-'Arabi al-Jadid; almayadeen.netArticles in journals and collected volumes:

 "Heidelberg, Beirut und die »Dritte Welt«: Palästinensische Gruppen in der Bundesrepublik Deutschland (1956-1972)."
 Zeithistorische Forschungen/Studies in Contemporary History 16.3 (2019): 442-466.

 "Anthropologists: Feelings in the Field."
 In Encounters with Emotion: Negotiating Cultural Difference Since Early Modernity, edited by Benno Gammerl, Philipp Nielsen, and Margrit Pernau, 85-109.
 New York: Berghahn. (together with Pascal Eitler)